envygeeks/pathutil/README.md

 [coverage]: https://codeclimate.com/github/envygeeks/pathutil/coverage
 [travis]: https://travis-ci.org/envygeeks/pathutil

-`Pathutil` tries to be a faster pure `ruby` impelementation of `Pathname`.
-It arose out of a need to fix basic problems with `Pathname`, such as suscepetibility to `Pathname.new("/tmp").join("/lol") => <Pathname:/lol>`, need for automatic encoding and normalization (for stuff like Jekyll) and the ability to do other safe-style operations in an encapsulated format, like copying files and folders with symlinks but only if they originate from the given root.
+Pathutil tries to be a faster pure Ruby impelementation of Pathname.
+It arose out of a need to fix basic problems with Pathname, such as suscepetibility to join overrides, need for automatic encoding, and normalization (for stuff like Jekyll) and the ability to do other safe-style operations in an encapsulated format, like copying files and folders with symlinks but only if they originate from the given root.

 ## Current (All) Methods